BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Pros:**

-* Seed Tool gives total control of all assets, with the seeds residing within Seed Tool.
+* Seed Tool gives total control over all assets, with the seeds residing within Seed Tool.
-* Through extensive support of Openness, Seed Tool ensures that users have total choice over what wallets or other devices to use with Seed Tool.
+* Seed Tool ensures that users have total choice over what wallets or other devices they use with Seed Tool.

 **Neutral:**

-* Total independence means total responsibility: users might decide which wallets or other devices to use on their own.
+* Total independence means total responsibility: users must independently backup their data, make good choices about wallets, and consider the use of resilient multisig designs.

 ### Privacy